The Best Beaches In Kauai

 Kalapaki Beach

-A sandy beach at the base of a deep cove that looks more like a natural harbor, Kalapaki Beach is backed by the Marriott Resort and protected on one end by a mammoth cliff sprinkled with million-dollar homes.
-If you’re traveling with children, this is a good option to consider and keep in mind there’s a small shopping center just 5 minutes away as well as Duke’s Barefoot Bar for sunset drinks.
-Full facilities, no lifeguards.
+A sandy beach at the base of a deep cove that looks more like a natural harbor, Kalapaki Beach is backed by a fancy resort and protected on one end by a mammoth cliff sprinkled with million-dollar homes.
+If you’re traveling with children, this is a good option to consider.
+Keep in mind there’s a small shopping center just 5 minutes away, as well as Duke’s Barefoot Bar for sunset drinks.

 Kalapaki Beach - Kauai - Hawaii